 This Administrative Arrangement will take effect on the date of the entry into force of the Agreement and will have the same period of duration.

-SIGNED at Santiago and Seoul, in two original copies, in the Spanish, Korean and English languages, all texts being equally authentic.
+SIGNED at Seoul and Santiago, in two original copies, in the Korean, Spanish and English languages, all texts being equally authentic.
 In case of any divergence of interpretation, the English text will prevail.